SakigamiYang/srh-stat-and-ml-exam/README.md

 where values outside ([Q1 − 1.5 \cdot IQR, ; Q3 + 1.5 \cdot IQR]) were clipped to the corresponding bounds.
 This approach preserves all samples while mitigating the influence of extreme values in a statistically principled manner.

+---

+## 8. Potential Improvements and Alternative Problem Formulations

+The supervised learning results indicate that predicting the exact next blood glucose value from short-term behavioral logs is inherently challenging.
+Blood glucose dynamics are influenced by many unobserved physiological and contextual factors, and the available event-level features provide only a partial view of the underlying state.
+As a result, model performance is constrained by information limits rather than by the choice of model alone.

+To address this limitation, several alternative problem formulations are proposed as future improvements.
+These approaches aim to reduce target noise and increase predictability by redefining the learning objective.

+### 8.1 Predicting Glucose Change (Δ Glucose)

+Instead of predicting the absolute next glucose value, the task can be reformulated to predict the change in glucose relative to the most recent measurement:

+$$
+\Delta BG = BG_{next} - BG_{last}
+$$

+This formulation removes individual baseline effects and focuses the model on short-term glucose dynamics.
+It is more closely aligned with a state-transition perspective and is typically more stable than absolute-value regression.

+**Pros:**

+- Reduces inter-individual variability
+- Often yields higher explanatory power
+- Maintains continuous regression structure

+**Cons:**

+- Still sensitive to timing irregularities
+- Requires careful interpretation of magnitude

+### 8.2 Directional Glucose Prediction (Classification)

+The regression task can be further simplified into a classification problem by predicting the direction of glucose change (e.g., increase vs. decrease, or decrease / stable / increase).
+This reduces sensitivity to measurement noise and focuses on clinically relevant trends.

+**Pros:**

+- More robust to noise and outliers
+- Enables intuitive evaluation metrics (accuracy, F1-score)
+- Clear decision-oriented interpretation

+**Cons:**

+- Discards information about change magnitude
+- Requires threshold selection for class boundaries

+### 8.3 Glucose Range or Risk-Level Prediction (Ordinal Classification)

+Another alternative is to predict discrete glucose ranges (e.g., `< 70` - hypoglycemic, `70 – 140` - normal, `140 – 180` - elevated, `> 180` - high)
+instead of exact values.
+This formulation aligns more closely with clinical decision-making and reduces the impact of extreme values.

+**Pros:**

+- Strong clinical interpretability
+- Less sensitive to extreme measurement errors
+- Naturally supports ordinal or multiclass models

+**Cons:**

+- Loss of fine-grained numerical detail
+- Class imbalance may require additional handling

+---

+## 9. References

+The proposed improvements and alternative formulations are grounded in established work on medical time-series modeling, robustness to noise, and the inherent uncertainty of glucose dynamics, as summarized in the references below.

+[1] Frank, A. (2010).
+UCI machine learning repository. http://archive.ics.uci.edu/ml.
+<br />**(Reference for the UCI Diabetes dataset used in this project.)**

+[2] Shahar, Y. (1997).
+A framework for knowledge-based temporal abstraction.
+Artificial intelligence, 90(1-2), 79-133.
+<br />**(Supports the event-based representation and window-based feature construction from irregular medical records.)**

+[3] Zeevi, D., Korem, T., Zmora, N., Israeli, D., Rothschild, D., Weinberger, A., ... & Segal, E. (2015).
+Personalized nutrition by prediction of glycemic responses.
+Cell, 163(5), 1079-1094.
+<br />**(Demonstrates that blood glucose responses are influenced by many unobserved factors, explaining the intrinsic difficulty of glucose prediction.)**

+[4] Contreras, I., & Vehi, J. (2018).
+Artificial intelligence for diabetes management and decision support: literature review.
+Journal of medical Internet research, 20(5), e10775.
+<br />**(Provides background on the limitations and challenges of short-term glucose prediction.)**

+[5] Breiman, L. (2001).
+Random forests.
+Machine learning, 45(1), 5-32.
+<br />**(Theoretical foundation for using Random Forests to model non-linear relationships in supervised learning.)**

+[6] Friedman, J. (2009).
+The elements of statistical learning: Data mining, inference, and prediction.
+(No Title).
+<br />**(General reference for bias–variance tradeoff, regression behavior, and non-linear models.)**

+[7] Galton, F. (1886).
+Regression towards mediocrity in hereditary stature.
+The Journal of the Anthropological Institute of Great Britain and Ireland, 15, 246-263.
+<br />**(Original source of the ‘regression to the mean’ phenomenon observed in prediction results.)**

+[8] M Bishop, C. (2006).
+Pattern recognition and machine learning.
+<br />**(Supports alternative problem formulations such as classification and ordinal prediction instead of direct regression.)**

+[9] Huber, P. (1981).
+Robust statistics. new york: John wiley and sons.
+HuberRobust statistics1981.
+<br />**(Theoretical basis for robustness to noise and the use of outlier mitigation techniques such as IQR clipping.)**